 Rejuvi Tattoo Removal – How It Works

-Rejuvi is not to be confused with topically applied tattoo removal creams that can be found on the market and that are simply/physically incapable of removing tattoos.
-Rejuvi requires the need to insert the tattoo removal cream into the dermis layer of the skin using specialised micropigmentation equipment in order the extract the tattoo pigments (applying tattoo removal creams to the surface of the skin will never remove tattoo pigments).
+Rejuvi is not to be confused with topically applied tattoo removal * creams that can be found on the market and that are simply/physically incapable of removing tattoos.
+Rejuvi requires the need to insert the tattoo removal cream * into the dermis layer of the skin using specialised micropigmentation equipment in order the extract the tattoo pigments (applying tattoo removal creams to the surface of the skin will not remove tattoo pigments in the dermis layer of the skin ).

 Below we explain how the Rejuvi system works:-